 The Society's receivables consist primarily of contribution receivables (pledges, i.e. promises to give) and amounts due for services rendered.
 Pledges are recorded as revenues with donor restrictions in the year the pledge is received and released into net assets without donor restrictions as the pledge is paid unless restricted for a future specific use.
-Contributions receivable expected to be collected in future years are initially recorded at fair value using present value techniques.
+Contribution's receivable expected to be collected in future years are initially recorded at fair value using present value techniques.
 In subsequent years, amortization of the discount is included in contribution revenue.
-An allowance for uncollectible receivables, if any, is recorded as estimated based upon management's valuation of related historical data and current economic conditions.
-An allowance for doubtful accounts on pledges receivable of \$29,000 has been recorded, at December 31, 2022 and 2021.
+An allowance for credit losses, if any, is recorded as estimated based upon management's valuation of related historical data and current economic conditions.
+An allowance for credit losses on pledges receivable of \$29,000 and \$- has been recorded, at December 31, 2023 and 2022, respectively.
+An allowance for credit losses on accounts receivable of \$29,885 and \$- has been recorded, at December 31, 2023 and 2022, respectively.